goadesign/goa.design/content/design/overview.md

 possible to quickly iterate and refine the design.
 The [Swagger](swagger.html) specification generated from the design can be shared with stakeholders to gather feedback and iterate.
-Once finalized [goagen](../implement/goagen.html) generates the API scaffolding, request contexts and low level from the design thereby baking it in the implementation.
+Once finalized [goagen](../implement/goagen.html) generates the API scaffolding, request contexts and low level from the design thereby baking it into the implementation.
 The design becomes a living document always up-to-date with the implementation.